Genetic Susceptibility to Cancer

 - Advancing Scientific Progress Through Genomic Data Sharing and Access, January 2011

 - Next Generation Analytic Tools for Large-Scale Genetic Epidemiology Studies of Complex Diseases, September 2010

-Danielle Carrick, Ph.D., M.H.S. - Immunology and infectious diseases affecting cancer risk; pharmacoepidemiology and pharmacogenomics; biospecimen research; translational genomics
+Danielle Carrick, Ph.D., M.H.S. - Immunology, infectious diseases, and autoimmune diseases associated with cancer risk; pharmacoepidemiology and pharmacogenomics; biospecimen research; functional genomics

 Elizabeth M. Gillanders, Ph.D. - Genetic epidemiology of cancer